PaulaGi02/tech-basics-assignments/assignments/week11/code_study.md

      - decks.py        ← create/edit/delete decks<br>
      - cards.py        ← create/edit/delete cards<br>

-__How does it work?__<br>
+__Code analysis__<br>
-study.py, def study(session: Session):
+study.py, def study(session: Session):<br>
+- What does the code?<br>
+  - It implements the flashcard study mode.
+It lets users choose a deck, and then quizzes them on cards using a spaced repetition algorithm.<br>
+- How does the code work?<br>
     - Loads all decks.
 Uses Deck.get_all() to retrieve available decks.
     - Prompts user to select one or go back.
     - Uses get_scheduler_for_deck() to prepare the deck for studying.
     - scheduler.next_card() fetches the next card to review.
     - Main study loop:
     - Prompts the user with the card's question.
     - Gets their answer and compares it to the correct one.
     - Provides feedback ("Correct" or "Wrong").
     - Records the result via scheduler.process_test_result().
     - Repeat: Continues until no more cards are ready or user exits.

-__Input/Output:__<br>
+- Input/Output:<br>
-Input:
+  - Input:
-session: a SQLAlchemy Session object used for database access.<br>
+  - session: a SQLAlchemy Session object used for database access.<br>
-Output:
+  - Output:
-None directly.
+  - None directly.
 User interaction happens via terminal output and user input.
 State is updated in the DB through scheduler.

 __Takeaways:__<br>
 - Good CLI UX: The use of PyInquirer provides an interface in the terminal, making it feel more interactive and less tedious.